nck2e3/CAT-14-IMAGE-SORTER/README.md

 </p>

 Clicking the "RENAME ALL FILES IN DIRECTORY" button will apply a two-phase bulk rename to all `.jpg` images in the selected folder.

 ---

-## 📁 CAT-14 Image Bulk Rename Utility

-A Tkinter-based GUI tool I personally developed for batch-renaming JPEG files in a directory using their EXIF metadata (capture date), along with user-specified project metadata such as author, state, and location.
-Originally designed for Caltrans District 4 project documentation compliance (Category 14 of the State Construction Manual).

----